Linutronix/detnetctl/examples/timestamps/README.md

 with the following options:
   -a, --app  [app_name]        Register at the node controller with the provided app_name.
-                               Can not be combined with --interface and --priority, because they will be provided automatically during registration!
+                               Can not be combined with --interface, because that will be provided automatically during registration!
                                If not provided, no registration at the node controller takes place!
   -s, --socktype  [socktype]   One of